Laminad/Meraki/README.md

 # Meraki

-This is a set of Meraki scripts to report on information that the Meraki dashboard does not have report on inherently.
+This is a set of Meraki scripts to report on information that the Meraki dashboard does not report on inherently.

 Scripts
 --------